mrkn/ar-with-arrow-poc/article/README.md

 - Author: Kenta Murata at Speee, Inc.
 - Date: 2018-12-25

+I'm not English-native.
+If you find incorrect English usage in this article, please give me your feedback as issues.

 ## tl;dr

 - The proof-of-concept optimization of AR's `pluck` method is demonstrated